revaturelabs/bank-app-java-p0/README.md

 An employee can approve or deny accounts and view account balances for their customers.

 ## Purpose
 We want to see that you can meet deadlines and that you can code.
 The basic structure of the application has been created for you already.
 You are expected to complete the requirements below and submit your code for review.

 The project will be split into 2 parts and you will be given feedback on your progress after each part.
+Additionally, test cases are implemented to score your completion of the requirements and to measure your progress.
+Each passing test gives you a certain number of points as noted in the test case.

+## Tech Stack
+* Java 8
+* Maven
+* JUnit 4.12
+* Log4j 1.2
+* Mockito 3.7

 ## Setup
 Step 1: Use GitHub Classroom assignment link to setup your repo